e18e/e18e/docs/blog/migrating-the-ecosystem-to-esm.md

 ### Migrating a dual package

-Dual packages are basically a necessary evil if you want to support both CJS and ESM _before `require(esm)` was available_.
+Dual packages are basically a necessary evil if you want to support both CJS and ESM _before `require(esm)` was available_ and don't want to force your CJS users to use an async dynamic import.

 These packages work by having **two copies** of the sources and the types.